davilayang/learning-resources/ml-algos/classification/SVM.md

 [Plane Equation, wikipedia](http://www.songho.ca/math/plane/plane.html)

-+ Line Euqation, in 2-D
++ Line Equation, in 2-D
   + $y = m \cdot x + d$, is the same as $ax + by+ c = 0$
     + pf: $y = (\frac{-a}{b}) \cdot x + (\frac{-c}{b})$, i.e. $m = (\frac{-a}{b}), d = (\frac{-c}{b})$
   + can be written as: $ax_1 + b_2x_2 + c = 0$, there may be more than 26 dimensions